nl2go/ansible-warrior/README.md

 Working with Ansible Vault passwords directly can be cumbersome since it's common to protect the secrets using at least one dedicated password per inventory or environment.
 Besides that the secret for a specific inventory/environment must be specified on every playbook execution.
-This might reduce the productivity while working with the Ansible.
+This might reduce the productivity while working with Ansible.

 To overcome this issues a personal master password for Ansible Vault inventory/environment password encryption can be used.